MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_resources.md

 When you create a container, you can now manage how much CPU, IO, network, and memory resources that the container can utilize, in order to provide the appropriate resources for the workload you plan to run in the container.

-## Managing Container Resources with PowerShell
+## Managing Resources - PowerShell

 If you choose to manage your containers via PowerShell cmdlets, you have the following options for setting container resource controls on the CPU, Network, Memory, and IO on both local container storage and shared folders.